-litres of water are saved each day
+litres of water saved per installation every day

 reduction of cases of diarrhoea and pneumonia among children who wash their hands

 Deployed in Nigeria, Mali and Burkina Faso, this innovation enables almost 100,000 people to wash their hands each day, reducing the spread of disease and epidemics.
 It is replicated in contexts where there is a limited access to sanitation infrastructure such as healthcare centres, schools and refugee camps.

 Gravit’eau is a system used in mobile hand-washing stations which use a very small amount of water thanks to an automatic recycling system.
 Ideal for water-scarce and crisis settings, Gravit’eau safely reduces water use by more than 95% per handwash when compared to other methods.
 Waste water is collected in a tank and then automatically filtered by a membrane.
 The system works by gravity.
 The technology enables water to be recycled without the use of electricity, without any complex maintenance and without a continuous supply of chemical products.
 The filtration membrane is so fine that it does not let bacteria or viruses pass through.
 Water for washing hands flows by means of a foot pump.